Articles in Featuring Felines are written by

 Auburn, Cayuga County, New York State

-Librarian Mr Stephen Erskine told us that Seymour Library's cats Dewey (top) and Paige — known locally as 'the urchins' — were in fine shape in mid-2006 and were about 4 years old then, having been adopted as kittens in 2002.
-They 'live a pampered life in the literary world'.
-Nicknamed 'Little Dewey' and 'Little Missus', both cats enjoy a brushing and a rub-down; Paige, in particular, needs only to see the brush to come running!
-The Seymour Library is in the town of Auburn, county seat of Cayuga County in New York State.
+Librarian Mr Stephen Erskine told us in mid-2006 that Seymour Library's cats Dewey (top) and Paige — known locally as 'the urchins' — were in fine shape and were about 4 years old then, having been adopted as kittens in 2002.
+They lived 'a pampered life in the literary world'.
+Nicknamed 'Little Dewey' and 'Little Missus', both cats enjoyed a brushing and a rub-down; Paige, in particular, needed only to see the brush to come running!
+Auburn is the county seat of Cayuga County in New York State.

 Library cat Dewey Readmore Books - Spencer Public Library, Spencer, Iowa - see also Famous Felines section